-- See the most famous sights of Madrid on a guided tour
+- See the most famous sights of Madrid on a guided walk

 - Visit the Ribera del Duero wine region

-- Take a tour of Salamanca, one of the most ancient cities in Spain
+- Take a guided walk through Salamanca, one of the most ancient cities in Spain

 - Travel the pilgrimage route and stop at beautiful locales in Galicia